jeb2112/radnec/readme.md

    4. ```pip install -e . ```
    5. ```pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118```
    6. ```conda deactivate```
-   7. It may also be necessary to manually download the model weights if step 3e does not do this automatically.
-On this link https://zenodo.org/records/2540695 get the 5 *.model files and place them in a sub-directory called 'hd-bet_params' which is in the Windows Users/username directory.
+   7. It may also be necessary to manually download the model weights if step 2.iv does not do this automatically.
+Create a sub-directory called 'hd-bet_params' under the Windows Users/username directory.
+On this link https://zenodo.org/records/2540695 get the 5 *.model files and place them in 'hd-bet_params'

-3. Install the MNI brain atlas files.
+3. Install the MNI brain atlas template files.
-    1. In File Explorer under the directory indicated by ```self.UIdatadir``` (see step 3 in the section below), create sub-directory 'mni152'
+    1. Create sub-directory 'mni152' under the directory indicated by ```self.UIdatadir``` (see step 3 in the section below),
     2. Copy the MNI brain template files from the RADNEC Dropbox directory "GUI VERSION2/CODE" into mni152, or obtain them directly via https://github.com/Jfortin1/MNITemplate

-4. Download and extract the nnUNetV2 code for brain tumour segmentation similarly to 2. (https://github.com/MIC-DKFZ/nnUNet)
+4. Download and extract the nnUNet code for brain tumour segmentation similarly to 2. (https://github.com/MIC-DKFZ/nnUNet)
     1. In 'Anaconda Prompt', change into the root directory of the extracted nnUNet code.
     2. ```conda create --solver=libmamba -n pytorch118_310 python=3.10```
     3. ```conda activate pytorch118_310```